 Let’s look at three of the fastest ways to become snippet-worthy:

-1. Structure the Post to be Scannable
+1. Structure the Post to be Scannable.

 Short paragraphs and descriptive headers are the orders of the day when it comes to snippets.
-The most snippet-y blog posts are generally structured to answer a question, look at different approaches to a problem, or break down a process in discrete steps.
+The most snippet-y blog posts are generally structured to answer a question, look at different approaches to a problem, or break down a process into discrete steps.

 Each paragraph should be concise, punchy, and add a new idea or action item that users may be able to work on as they read.

 Of course, Google’s spiders need to be able to make sense of the post, too!
-With this in mind, make sure you are using formal header tags (h1, h2, h3 ...) for each header.
+With this in mind, make sure you are using formal header tags (h1, h2, h3, etc.) for each header.

-By analyzing Featured Snippets, it’s easy to notice a pattern: Google seems to use headers to guide its search for an answer and determine where to start highlighting text.
+By analyzing featured snippets, it’s easy to notice a pattern.
+Google seems to use headers to guide its search for an answer and determine where to start highlighting text.

-2. Use List Items
+2. Use List Items.

-“Listicles” are among the most popular written content on the Web, and for good reason.
+“Listicles” are among the most popular written content on the web, and for good reason.

 A list is simple and straightforward for users to parse, letting them find exactly what they need if they are in the middle of a multi-part process.

 As it turns out, Google likes to see a good list, too.

 A featured snippet will often focus on a single list item – you can make each item more compelling for users ensuring a visual is associated with each step.

-3. Structure Lists to Answer Questions
+3. Structure Lists to Answer Questions.

-Our research shows that when your blog post is heavily question-focused, you raise your odds of getting the prize place provided by a Featured Snippet.
+Our research shows that when your blog post is heavily question-focused, you raise your odds of getting the prized place provided by a featured snippet.

-Simply start out a post with a strong introduction that sets forth the question, then use list items with headers and illustrations to walk through each aspect.
+Simply start out a post with a strong introduction that sets forth the question, then use list items with headers and images to walk through each aspect.

-By following best practices that make an article more enjoyable and readable, you will be on your way to riding the wave of organic traffic that a Featured Snippet can offer you.
+By following best practices that make an article more enjoyable and readable, you will be on your way to riding the wave of organic traffic that a featured snippet can offer you.

 Still, it’s clear that they are a big hit among users.

 Although we all know companies and bloggers are always duking it out for the best search engine positioning, that often seems abstract.

 There is one word of caution, however.

-You can (and should) go back and update blog posts that center around competitive keywords to use snippet best practices, but don’t expect them to drive vast amounts of traffic overnight.
-Gains in organic traffic will still be iterative.
+You can (and should) go back and update blog posts that center around competitive keywords to use snippet best practices.
+But don’t expect them to drive vast amounts of traffic overnight.

 Instead of laser-focusing on just a few blog posts that can be optimized for snippets, make snippets part of your ongoing SEO strategy.